 Finally, like Birchbox, Glossybox has a preview of their current month’s products on their website but unlike Birchbox which displays all of them, they only show 3 out of 5.
 I’m assuming they show the 3 products that are common for everyone and leave out the 2 that are personalised to your beauty profile.
 I find that slightly annoying as I like the surprise element when I open my boxes so I try to avoid their emails and website until I have opened my box.
 Sadly, you cannot avoid one product spoiler per month as they feature in the current month’s box one of the next month’s products.
 Sometimes this is not so bad as you get to choose colours, like for example what colours do you want your eye pallete to have, but other times there is no choice and it is just a spoiler.
 This is meant to create excitement for next month and if it happens to be a product you specifically wanted to try it can create a reasonable amount of excitement, however, for me it is more of a spoiler.
 I do love however, that this feature gives you some sense of commitment as to what is going in the box next month, so it gives you the feel that they are preparing the box already rather than the feeling of random products being included because they had no time to get other deals.

 Personal opinion: Is it my favourite?
-Dammit, it is.
+It is.
 I admit it!
 The size of the products is very good and the brands included are a nice balance between cheap and mainstream.
 The personalisation is higher than in any of the four boxes I subscribe to and most of the products come sealed.
 This box is a very good value for money and the excitement factor to open the box and try the products is definitely consistent and high!